WelbornGroup/Documentation/Polymers/parameterization-for-amoeba.md

 ````
 Copy all the atom definitions, and add them to the list of atom definitions in the `amoebabio18.prm` file (after the atom types for amino acids, NAs, Ions etc, and before the `SOLUTE` parameters).
 For the other parameters in the `beta_glucose_test.prm` file (torsion, SOLUTE, polarize, mutipole, bond, angle, strbend, vdw - the order that I have in my test file), simply add all those lines at the bottom of the `amoebabio18.prm` file.
 Save this file, and rename it to `beta_glucose_params.prm`.
-We will use this file to add new parameters, and run MD in Tinker.
+We will use this file to add new parameters, and run MD in Tinker9.

 ### Adding Parameters for the Linkage
 Save the pdb file for the dimer in a new folder, let's call it `BGD` and the file name for the dimer is `BGD.pdb`.
 Copy the `beta_glucose_params.prm` file to that folder as well.
 You'll need another file to run Tinker commands, called `tinker.key` which will let Tinker know about the parameter file and general system information.
-You can learn more about running Tinker commands [here](./running-tinker-basics.md).
+You can learn more about running Tinker commands [here](./running-tinker9-basics.md).
 For now, my `tinker.key` file looks like this:
 ````sh
 parameters beta_glucose_params.prm